adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-02-choosing-a-static-site-generator-with-zero-experience.md

 *In which we essentially roll 1d3, with a +1 modifier on future-proofing.*

-[Jamstack.org currently lists 333 SSGs](https://jamstack.org/generators/){: target="_blank" rel="noopener noreferrer"}, and that number seems to increase weekly.
+[Jamstack.org currently lists 333 SSGs](https://jamstack.org/generators/), and that number seems to increase weekly.
 Rather than be paralyzed by choice I’ll select from three of the most commonly recommended for general use cases: [Hugo](https://cloudcannon.com/hugo-cms/), [Jekyll](https://cloudcannon.com/jekyll-cms/) and [Eleventy](https://cloudcannon.com/eleventy-cms/) (11ty).
-I've included a some data below (graph courtesy of [GitHub Statistics](https://vesoft-inc.github.io/github-statistics/){: target="_blank" rel="noopener noreferrer"}) showing the commit activity in each; you can also check out their&nbsp;[relative growth in GitHub stars](https://star-history.t9t.io/#jekyll/jekyll&amp;gohugoio/hugo&amp;11ty/eleventy){: target="_blank" rel="noopener noreferrer"}.
+I've included a some data below (graph courtesy of [GitHub Statistics](https://vesoft-inc.github.io/github-statistics/)) showing the commit activity in each; you can also check out their [relative growth in GitHub stars](https://star-history.t9t.io/#jekyll/jekyll&amp;gohugoio/hugo&amp;11ty/eleventy).

 ![](https://dam-cdn.cloudcannon.com/blog/commits.png){: width="2350" height="1422"}